-When the first dual SIM router concept was first developed by Mushroom Networks a decade ago, the idea of being able to load balance and even broadband bond 2 or more cellular modems (at the time 2G and 3G only) was quite revolutionary.
-A decade later, the software running on dual sim routers (or its bigger brother multi sim routers) are nothing short of amazing.
-Read on to learn my first hand experience with dual sim and multi sim routers.
+When the first dual SIM router concept was developed by Mushroom Networks a decade ago, the idea of being able to load-balance and even broadband-bond two or more cellular modems (at the time 2G and 3G only) was quite revolutionary.
+A decade later, the software running on dual SIM routers (or its bigger brother multi SIM routers) are nothing short of amazing.
+Read on to learn my first-hand experience with dual SIM and multi SIM routers.

-The achilles heel of wireless connectivity always has been its unpredictability.
-This is by no means a blame to carriers who provide LTE wireless phone and data services such as AT&T Wireless, Verizon, T-mobile and Sprint or any others worldwide.
-Sure, some countries are luckier than others in terms of the infrastructure, but because of the channel characteristics of wireless environments, fluctuations in performance in the LTE networks is unavoidable if you don’t have access to a dual sim router and you only one LTE connection.
-The clever approach of combining 2 or more unpredictable channels into a single, yet more predictable connectivity has created the Broadband Bonding industry in the early 2000s and over time, the intelligence layer that was developed into dual sim routers and routers with multi sims has shown incredible milestones in cognitive networking.
+The Achilles heel of wireless connectivity always has been its unpredictability.
+This is by no means the fault of carriers who provide LTE wireless phone and data services such as AT&T Wireless, Verizon, T-Mobile and Sprint or any others worldwide.
+Sure, some countries are luckier than others in terms of the infrastructure, but because of the channel characteristics of wireless environments, fluctuations in performance in the LTE networks is unavoidable if you only are using a single LTE connection.
+However, by adding additional SIMs, the overall performance can be much improved.
+This clever approach of combining two or more unpredictable channels into a single, yet more predictable connectivity created the Broadband Bonding industry in the early 2000s and over time, the intelligence layer that was developed into dual-SIM routers and routers with multi-SIMs has achieved incredible milestones in cognitive networking.

-Simply put, dual sim routers rock!
+Simply put, dual SIM routers rock!
 Not because you have double the capacity, but because of the amazing software that is managing those links on a per packet basis.
-Practically, the four unpredictable channels were merged into a predictable and optimized connection — as if someone dropped a portable “fiber” connection at the booth.
-Optimizations at the application level and actions taken at the mili second granularity mean no human can match the speed and accuracy of taking actions on the network to optimize the performance or solving problems.
-Problems were mitigated literally in real time.
-Setting networks on autopilot is the future and we have just begun to let the networks operate on their own.
+Practically, the multiple unpredictable channels were merged into a predictable and optimized connection — as if someone dropped a portable “fiber” connection at the booth.
+Cognitive networks performing optimizations at the application level at milli-second granularity resulted in unparalleled network performance as problems were mitigated in real-time.
+Setting networks on autopilot is the future and we have just begun to let networks operate on their own.

 Cahit Akin, CEO, Mushroom Networks, Inc.